 You may know or have heard what a birth ball is, but do you know what a peanut ball is?
 (No, it’s not a delicious popcorn treat.)
-Most women have no clue when asked this question.
-I actually wasn’t familiar with them either until a few years ago when one of my birth doula clients wanted to use one during her labor.
-They are actually really beneficial to all pregnant mamas during labor so I thought I would share this information with you!
+Unfortunately, most women have no clue when asked this question.
+I wasn’t familiar with them until a few years ago when a birth doula client wanted to use a peanut ball for her labor.
+I discovered they benefit pregnant mamas during labor, so I want to share this information with you!

 What is a peanut ball?

-A peanut ball is an exercise or therapy ball that is shaped like a peanut.
-It has an oblong shape; larger on each end and slightly narrower in the middle.
-Peanut balls are being used for a variety of strength training and physical therapy needs as well as by laboring women.
-It is actually becoming more and more popular with pregnant women during childbirth.
+A peanut ball is an exercise or therapy ball shaped like a peanut.
+It has an oblong shape, larger on each end and slightly narrower in the middle.
+They are used for various strength training and physical therapy needs and laboring women.
+They are becoming more and more popular with pregnant women during childbirth.
 Here’s why…

-Peanut Balls are for every type of birth.
-The reason for that is they can be used at hospital births, birth center births and home births.
-They can be used in many different positions, but are most commonly used for women who are in bed (or need to remain in bed) during labor.
-There are always points in labor when a woman wants to sit down or lay down in bed whether she has pain medication or not.
-She could be tired, she may feel more comfortable in bed, or she may want an epidural.
-These are all times when a peanut ball can be used!
+Peanut Balls are for every type of birth since they can be used at hospital births, birth center births, and home births.
+You can use them in many different positions.
+However, they are most commonly used for women in bed (or need to remain in bed) during labor.
+There are always points in labor when a woman wants to sit or lie in bed, whether she has pain medication or not.
+She may be tired, feel more comfortable in bed, or want an epidural.
+These are all times when you can use a peanut ball!
 Here are the two typical ways that peanut balls are used during labor:

-1. The laboring mother is in a semi reclined position, with one leg over the ball, and the other leg to the side of the ball.
-The doula, nurse, or other support person pushes the ball as close to the mother’s hips as is tolerable to her.
-Many feel this position promotes dilation and descent with a well-positioned baby.
+1. The laboring mother is in a semi-reclined position, with one leg over the ball and the other leg to the side of the ball.
+The doula, nurse, or other support person pushes the ball as close to the mother’s hips as tolerable to her.
+Many feel this position promotes cervix dilation and descent with a well-positioned baby.

-2. While the mother is in a side-lying or semi-prone position, the peanut ball is used to lift the upper leg and open the pelvic outlet.
-Many feel this position helps rotate a baby in a less-favorable posterior position to a more favorable position for delivery.
+2. While the mother is in a side-lying or semi-prone position, the peanut ball lifts the upper leg and opens the pelvic outlet.
+Many feel this position helps rotate a baby from a less-favorable posterior position to a more favorable position for delivery.

-Both of these are great position for women who have an epidural.
-I recommend using a peanut at every birth, but I especially recommend them to women who are wanting an epidural.
-This is something that you can do to help the progress of your labor and the help with the decent of your baby in your pelvis.
+Both of these are great positions for women who have an epidural.
+I recommend using a peanut at every birth, but I especially recommend them to women who want an epidural.
+Again, this is something you can do to help your labor progress and the descent of your baby in your pelvis.

-There are actually 19 different positions that you can do with a peanut ball to help you during labor.
+There are 19 different positions that you can do with a peanut ball to help you during labor.
 Pretty amazing!
-Here are two peanut ball charts that show you pictures of those positions as well as the name of each position.
-These charts are perfect to share with your doula, childbirth educator, midwife, care provider or labor and delivery nurse.
-You may even teach them a think or two!
+Here are two peanut ball charts showing pictures of these positions and the position’s name.
+These charts are perfect for sharing with your doula, childbirth educator, midwife, care provider, or labor and delivery nurse.
+You may even teach them a thing or two!

-If you are a more visual person like I am, here are some great videos that can help.
-They show you exactly how to use a peanut ball and they explain how you can make sure you have the right size.
+Additionally, here are some great videos that can help.
+They show you exactly how to use a peanut ball and explain how to get the right size.

-Having your baby outside of the hospital and curious what positions you can do with your peanut ball?
+Are you having your baby outside the hospital and curious about what positions you can do with your peanut ball?

-There are some great things that you can do with a peanut ball to help the progress of your labor when you are at home.
-If you’re having your baby at home or at a birth center, this chart includes 10 different positions and information on which position to use when your baby is above the inlet, mid-pelvis, or the outlet.
-That will be so helpful if your baby is in an unfavorable position or is having a hard time getting lower in your pelvis.
+There are some great things that you can do with a peanut ball to help progress your labor when you’re at home.
+If you’re having your baby at home or a birth center, this chart includes 10 different positions and information on which position to use when your baby is above the inlet, mid-pelvis, or outlet.
+These will be helpful if your baby is in an unfavorable position or has a hard time getting lower in your pelvis.

-- Shorter labors – Women who used the peanut ball had an average of a 90-minute first stage labor.
-They found that “the peanut ball during labor for patients with an epidural, as compared with standard nursing interventions, did significantly reduce the length of labor, without adverse neonatal outcomes.”
+According to 2011 research, women who used the peanut ball had an average of 90 minutes first stage of labor.
+They found that “the peanut ball during labor for patients with an epidural, compared with standard nursing interventions, did significantly reduce the length of labor, without adverse neonatal outcomes.”1

-- Shorter pushing phase – These women who used a peanut ball pushed for an average of 23 fewer minutes than those who did not.1
+Additionally, the 2011 research showed that these women who used a peanut ball pushed for an average of 23 fewer minutes than those who did not.1

 These effects were especially pronounced in women who had an epidural.
-However, using a peanut ball would be effective in any woman who needed to lie down on her side during labor.
+However, using a peanut ball would be effective for any woman who needed to lie down on her side during labor.